 Frequently Asked Questions

-What does it mean when she suddenly takes longer to reply?
+What does it mean when the person you’re talking to responds extremely slowly?